cornerstonejs/cornerstone3D/packages/docs/docs/tutorials/tools-usage.md

 // 3.
 All tools need a toolGroup const stackToolGroup = ToolGroupManager.createToolGroup('stack')

 // 4.
 Adding a tool to the tool group.
-Note the volumeUID that is
+Note the volumeId that is
 // being passed since csTools need to know which volume it should
 // grab the pixel data from
 stackToolGroup.addTool(ProbeTool.toolName, {
-  configuration: { volumeUID: volumeId },
+  configuration: { volumeId: volumeId },
 })

 // 5.
 Activating the probeTool and assigning primary mouse button to it.